 Look for U.S.-farmed whiteleg shrimp; giant tiger prawns from Selva Shrimp-verified farms; shrimp farmed worldwide in indoor recirculating tanks; and Northern shrimp caught with traps in Nova Scotia, Canada.
 Wild-caught shrimp from the U.S. is a “Good Alternative.”

 Where we live, we can usually find the wild-caught US shrimp (I watch for sales!).
-Whichever you buy, remember than shrimp are scavengers.
-That means you want to take care to clean out the “vein” which is actually the gut.
-We use either a wooden skewer or a toothpick, depending on the size of the shrimp and your patience.
+Whichever you buy, remember that shrimp are scavengers.
+Take care to clean out the “vein” which is actually the gut.
+We use either a wooden skewer or a toothpick, depending on the size of the shrimp and our patience.

 Other seafood dinners on A Meal In Mind